dihanto/go-toko/README.md

 ## Description

-go-toko is a simple e-commerce platform written in Go.
+go-toko is a simple e-commerce API written in Go.
 It provides essential features for managing products, customers, and orders for online retailers.

 ## Project Structure